UKCloud/documentation/articles/openstack/ostack-how-use-barbican.md

 # Using Barbican Key Management as a Service (KMaaS)

 > [!NOTE]
-> This article does not apply to OpenStack Regions running the Pike release and lower (currently COR00005 and FRN00006).
-All newer Regions offer native Key Management as a Service
+> This article does not apply to OpenStack Regions running the Pike release and lower (currently COR00005).
+All other Regions offer native Key Management as a Service

 ## Overview